sitwithariadne/website/src/how-to-pick-a-teacher.md

 ### Are they in a cult?

 - How easy is it to join and leave the teacher (or practice?)
-- Check online "thing-i-am-interested-in cult" ... does it appear safe?
+- Check online ... does it appear safe?

 ### Has kindness, compassion, forgiveness, attunement, and understanding